-Some claim it started as a means to emulate the Californian desert racing trucks that have hanging rear ends because of the super-long-travel suspension installed there to adsorb jumps at speed, other just claim it to have started with wannabe gangster-kids in the Carolina area, whoever started it, there is now denying the following it has gathered when looking at the numbers of followers of lean / squat dedicated Instagram pages.
-Mostly called truck squat, squatted truck, the Carolina squat, or Carolina lean or even the laid back look, it is mostly encountered in the states of North Carolina, South Carolina, Louisiana and Georgia.
+Some claim it started as a means to emulate the Californian desert racing trucks that have hanging rear ends because of the super-long-travel suspension installed there to adsorb jumps at speed, other just claim it to have started with wannabe gangster-kids in the Carolina area.
+Whoever started it, there is no denying the following it has gathered when looking at the numbers of followers of truck lean / squat dedicated Instagram pages.
+Mostly called truck squat, truck lean, squatted truck, the Carolina squat, or Carolina lean or even the laid back look, it is mostly encountered in the states of North Carolina, South Carolina, Louisiana and Georgia.
 It certainly has it’s place in truck modification culture, with certain manufacturers bowing to the market demands and bringing out kits for this purpose.
-The look is most often found on IFS (independent front suspension) trucks, whereby the front is lifted with either a ball-joint lift or a torsion bars adjustment, with the rear still at standard or in extreme cases even lowered ride height.
+The look is most often found on IFS (independent front suspension) trucks, whereby the front is lifted with either a ball-joint lift or a torsion bars adjustment, with the rear still at standard or in extreme cases even lowered ride height, giving it the truck squat in the back.
 This look as can be seen on most examples, is not complete or legit, without the accompanying HUGE wheels, with deep dishes and low profile tires stretched onto them.